To Me, the One Who Loved You (film): Production

-An anime film adaptation of one of the two science fiction romance novels by Yomoji Otono, Kimi wo Aishita Hitori no Boku e, was confirmed in September 2021.
+An anime film adaptation of one of the two science fiction romance novels by Yomoji Otono, Kimi o Aishita Hitori no Boku e, was confirmed in September 2021.
 (Note: The English translations of the novel's title were first reported as To The Solitary Me That Loved You by Anime News Network and To the Only One Who Loved You, Me by Crunchyroll.)
 In May 2022, Kenichi Kasai was revealed to be directing the film at TMS Entertainment, with Riko Sakaguchi writing the script and Shimano conceiving the character designs.
 In June 2022, Hio Miyazawa, in his voice acting debut, and Aju Makita were revealed as the main characters Koyomi Hidaka and Shiori Satō, respectively; Miyazawa was also set to voice Koyomi Takasaki alongside Ai Hashimoto as Kazune Takigawa in the film's companion piece To Every You I've Loved Before.
 Mutsumi Tamura, Kenji Hamada, Mie Sonozaki, Tomomichi Nishimura, Miki Mizuno, Kimiko Yo, and Tokuma Nishioka were announced as part of the cast in August 2022.
 That month, other staff working on the film were also announced, including Kenzō Ishiguro for planning and production, Yukari Tachibana and Tomoyuki Saito as the producers, Shinichi Machida as the character designer, Yukari Takano, Erina Kojima, and Noriyasu Murata as the animation directors, Yasutada Kato as the art director, Yūsaku Murakami as the cinematographer, and Keisuke Yanagi as the film editor.
 TMS Entertainment's in-house production studio 6th Studio was credited for the film's animation production.
 In September 2022, vocalist Shinya Ishihara of the Japanese power trio band Saucy Dog was confirmed to be making a guest appearance in the film.